fod/pands-project2021/README.md

 <!-- {% END %} -->

 The data has been organised such that the values for each of the four features -- Sepal Length, Sepal Width, Petal Length, and Petal Width -- are held in their own columns, while a fifth column designates the class, or species.
 Calling ```iris["class"].unique()``` returns ```array(['Iris-setosa', 'Iris-versicolor', 'Iris-virginica'], dtype=object)```, demonstrating that the class column contains 3 unique values; Iris-setosa, Iris-versiolor, and Iris-virginica.
-Each row of the ```DataFrame``` represents a separate observation.
+Each row of the dataframe represents a separate observation.

 Grouping the dataset by class shows there are 50 observations of each of the 4 variables for each class: